a note for parents

 Depending on the child’s age and difficulties, I work closely with parents in creating goals, planning treatment, tracking progress, as well as providing guidance and feedback to help you best support your child at home.
 This process can differ based on your families specific needs and situation, but below are my general guidelines.

-For children under the age of 7, I most often work exclusively with parents to help create supportive, effective strategies to help prevent, or improve symptoms.
+For children under the age of 8, I most often work exclusively with parents to help create supportive, effective strategies to help prevent, or improve symptoms.

-For children ages 7-13 years-old, parents are typically actively engaged in treatment, meeting with me anywhere from every other week to once per semester.
+For children ages 8-13 years-old, parents are typically actively engaged in treatment, meeting with me anywhere from every other week to once per semester.

-With teens 14 and up, the increased needs for autonomy, trust, and privacy in the therapy relationship are always balanced with keeping parents informed and connected.
-My first session is always with parents only.
+The first session is always with parents only.
 Thereafter, I meet with your teen 1-3 times before re-convening for another parent-only session where I will share my clinical impressions, treatment plan, feedback, recommend strategies, and answer questions.